ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md

 We assume that you have checked out a copy of `ytopt`.
 For guidelines on how to get ytopt set up, refer [Install instructions](https://github.com/ytopt-team/ytopt/blob/tutorial/README.md).

-You can install openmpi openmpi-mpicc openmp for this example: `conda install -c conda-forge openmp openmpi openmpi-mpicc`
+You can install openmp for this example: `conda install -c conda-forge openmp`

 Indentifying a problem to autotune
 -----------------------